enthought/redocstring/docs/source/architecture.rst

 Architecture
 ************

-.. warning:: Since and due to writing this part of the documentation a number
-    of improvements have become apparent and will be implemented in the next version of refactordoc (i.e. 0.4).
-Please see the todo section for more info.

 The are three different parts in the pipeline of **refactordoc**.

 (i) The autodoc event hook and object refactoring dispatch;